 Dancer’s personal items:

-- All a dancer’s belongings (including jacket*) should be contained in a small dance bag able to fit in our cubbies. *This will be reassessed come winter.
+- All a dancer’s belongings should be contained in a dance bag or bin.

-- All items will be brought into class with them and placed in a designated area.
+- All other items will be brought into class with them and placed in a designated area.

 - If your child is arriving directly from school and requires storage for their backpack or other items, please contact the studio in advance and we can arrange a spot for these items.